centria/console/docs/part1.md

 Add your public SSH key to your GitHub account. <a href="https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account">GitHub has instructions for it</a>.
 </p>
 <p class="note">
-If you don't want to install a new program (as suggested by the instructions), you can print the SSH key to your terminal with the command <code>cat</code>, copy it by hand, and continue following GitHub's instructions from step 2.
+If you don't want to install a new program (as suggested by the instructions), you can print the SSH key to your terminal with the command **cat**, copy it by hand, and continue following GitHub's instructions from step 2.
 </p>
 </div>